callado/basic-imgui-conan-cmake/README.md

-# learnopengl.com tutorial - using Dear ImGui, Conan and CMake
+# Basic Dear ImGui, Conan and CMake setup

 This project contains a basic setup for an OpenGL scene, using [Dear ImGui](https://github.com/ocornut/imgui) with GLFW3 to create windows and the UI, [Conan](https://conan.io) as a package manager and [CMake](https://cmake.org/) as build system.